WailanTirajoh/Laravel-Hotel/README.md

 - Selesai (Check Out) dan pelunasan kekurangan pembayaran

+## Alur App untuk Admin
+1. Identity Card
+2. For how many person?
+3. Choose a room
+4. Pick day for Check in and check out
+5. Down payment for first transaction (25% of total price)
+6. Check out and Pay off the bill

 ## Laravel License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).